Lucy Townsend: Life

 Whilst she was in Birmingham she started an organisation to assist deaf-mutes with Mary Lloyd.
 In 1836 Townsend moved to Thorpe in Nottinghamshire.
 She gave up the job of honorary secretary, but remained as a committee member.

 The role of abolitionist women in Britain was independent.
 For many years these anti-slavery organisations, which were run by women, were dismissed as of marginal interest, but recent research has revealed that these groups had a distinct and national impact.

-Townsend's organisation was not affiliated to any national organisation, neither was it a partner organisation for Birmingham's (men's) Anti-Slavery Organisation.
+Townsend's organisation was not affiliated with any national organisation, neither was it a partner organisation for Birmingham's (men's) Anti-Slavery Organisation.
 In fact women like Elizabeth Heyrick, Eliza Wigham and Jane Smeal believed that slavery should not be gradually abolished but it should be immediately abolished.
 The Sheffield organisation was the first Anti-Slavery organisation in Britain to propose an immediate end to slavery.
 Conversely Townsend's organisation took a more conservative line in 1839 when they followed the British and Foreign Anti-Slavery Society's policy of supporting a more gradual move.

 Townsend attended the World Anti-Slavery Convention in 1840.
 Anne Knight who was also a delegate encouraged Townsend to volunteer to be included in the large painting of all the notable delegates because she was "the chief lady" of the campaign for anti-slavery.
 Knight was included, but Townsend was not.
 There is no known picture of what Townsend looked like.
 At the convention she would meet women who represented other leading ladies' organisations.
 Eliza Wigham was there representing the Edinburgh Ladies' Emancipation Society, Mary Anne Rawson was from the Sheffield Society; Jane Smeal from Glasgow; Amelia Opie from Norwich; Elizabeth Pease from Darlington and Anne Knight from Chelmsford.

 Townsend lived at the rectory where her husband was the clergyman at St. Lawrence's Church.
 She died in Thorpe in 1847.
 Townsend was survived by her husband and there is a brass memorial to her and her husband in the church.